dmijatovic/ng5-material-fire-portal/src/firebase/readme.md

 # FIREBASE

 Here we set information about firebase.
+Note there are two versions now:
+- firebase: older and simpler data store, object based store
+- firestore: new, currenly in beta, document based store

 ## Credentials
-STORE YOUR FIREBASE CREDENTIALS IN THIS FOLDER in the file called credentials.ts
+STORE YOUR FIREBASE CREDENTIALS IN THIS FOLDER in the file called credentials.ts Same authentication module, based on email works in both database versions

 Include credentials file in your angular environment file.
 Note that credentials.ts is excluded from git, in order to prevent publishing your credentials.